MiMiroot/PIC/README.md

 ### Optional arguments:
 `-h`, —help	show this help message and exit

 `--gtf` GTF	the gene annotation file.
 You should delete titles in this file if exists.
 Also, please make consistence between the gif and you reference genome.
+The gtf annotation file can be downloaded from websites like UCSC and GENCODE.

 `--TSSup` TSSUP	the distance upstream of TSS